greenlight2000/llm-code-eval/final_code/automated_testing/README.md

 ### Data

-The automated testing dataset is at `data/automated_testing_data.jsonl`.
-We explain the fields of the data below:
+The automated testing dataset is located in `data/automated_testing_data.jsonl`.
+The fields of the data are explained below:

 |              Field              |                                                 Description                                                 |